yutpeckc/pac_members/README.md

 To do

-* Add new fields to user
+* DONE-- Add new fields to user
 	* membership_expiration date
 	* stripe customer_id
 	* subscription_id